Xanthomonas oryzae pv. oryzae: Symptoms

 In its advanced stages, the disease is difficult to distinguish from leaf blight caused by X. o. pv. oryzicola, but lesion margins are wavy rather than linear as for the former.
-Damage is often associated with lepidopteran leaf rollers, leaf-folders and hispa beetles, since bacteria readily enter the damaged tissue caused by insect infestation.
+Damage is often associated with lepidopteran leaf folder/rollers and hispa beetles, since bacteria readily enter the damaged tissue caused by insect infestation.

 Disease cycle

 Rice plants become infected with Xanthomonas oryzae through rice seed, stem and roots that are left behind at harvest, as well as alternative weed hosts.
 X. oryzae lives on dead plants and seeds and probably moves plant-to-plant best through pattywater from irrigation or storms.
 Upon introduction to the host plant, the bacterium infiltrates the plant through natural openings (water pores and growth cracks on roots) and/or leaf and root wounds.
 X. oryzae grows in the plant and infects the plant's leaf veins as well as the xylem causing blockage and plant wilting.
 Bacteria oozes from leaf lesions and is spread by wind or rain, especially when strong storms occur and cause wounds to plants.
 X. oryzae has a wide host range that includes Leersia sayanuka which acts as alternative host for the bacterium and are considered the most important source of primary inoculums, as well as a great mechanism for bacterium survival.